good-tape/code-test/Readme.md

 ### **Sidequests**

 Choose **three sidequests** to complete:
-(We expect you to pick sidequests that complement your competencies and interests.)
+(We expect you to pick sidequests that complement the role you are applying for, your competencies and interests.)

 1. **Styling Challenge**